santhoshkumarcomp/BE_CAPSTONE/readme.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the ISC License

 ## POSTMAN DOCUMENTATION